Eziknmad/holbertonschool-shell/basics/README.md

 9- The 8-firstdelete removes the betty file in the tmp/my_first_directory/.

 10- The 9-firstdirdeletion delete the directory my_first_directory that is in the /tmp directory.

+11- The 10-back scripts write a script that changes the working directory to the previous one.